Managing Heroku Data for Redis Using the CLI

 $ heroku redis:cli HEROKU_REDIS_AMBER $ heroku redis:cli maturing-deeply-2628

-Heroku Redis provides convenient access to the credentials and location of your instance.
+Heroku Data for Redis provides convenient access to the credentials and location of your instance.
 This makes it easier to use a GUI to access your instance.

 The instance name argument must be provided with the